thelordzeus/tailwindify/README.md

 A tailwind CSS Component library which strictly follows the rule of COPY AND PASTE method.
-Get the firect code, copy and paste it where every you want without installing any package or framework.
+Get the direct code, copy and paste it where ever you want without installing any package or framework. simple fast and easy to use.